 marketingyoutube geo targeting musicians touryoutube ads local music fansgeo targeted youtube ads musiciansbuild local fanbase

-Learn how musicians use YouTube geo-targeting to seed local fans city by city before a tour.
-Budget breakdowns, timelines, and ad formats that actually work.
+Run city-level YouTube geo-targeting ads 6-8 weeks before tour dates to seed local fans.
+Budget breakdowns, timelines, and ad formats that fill rooms.

 LK